Tokyu 5000 series: Interior

+Refurbishment

+On 8 May 2025, Tokyu Corporation announced its plans to refurbish its Den-en-toshi Line 5000 series fleet.
+Refurbished sets will carry a new livery and a redesigned interior based on that of the 2020 series, with new walls, seats, and flooring as well as additional wheelchair spaces.
+The first refurbished 5000 series set is scheduled to return to service in 2026.

 Livery variations

-All-over green
+Green frog

 Toyoko Line eight-car set 5122 received an all-over green vinyl wrapping livery in September 2017 to mark the 90th anniversary of the opening of the Toyoko Line and recreating the appearance of the original 5000 series EMUs nicknamed "green frog" which formerly operated on the line.
-It is scheduled to carry this livery until the end of August 2018.
+It was originally scheduled to carry this livery until the end of August 2018, but this was later extended to August 2019 before Tokyu announced in September 2019 that the livery would be carried indefinitely.